OriolFilter/Istio_Examples/Istio/06-Authentication/01-namespaces/README.md

 ### connectivity between byeworld towards helloworld

-As the rule is no longer being set, and for such not being applied, the traffic from `byeworld` is able to reach the service `helloworld` without having the need to using mTLS.
+As the rule is no longer being set, and for such not being applied, the traffic from `byeworld` is able to reach the service `helloworld` without having the need to use mTLS.

 ```shell
 $ kubectl exec -i -t "$(kubectl get pod -l app=byeworld | tail -n 1 | awk '{print $1}')" -- curl http://helloworld.default.svc.cluster.local:8080 | grep "<title>.*</title>"